 Applying colour is simple, fill sections, paint brush tool etc.

-LAB COLOUR : Lab color space is a color-opponent space with dimension L for lightness and a and b for the color-opponent dimensions, based on nonlinearly compressed CIE XYZ color space coordinates. - wikipedia
+LAB COLOUR : A Lab color space is a color-opponent space with dimension L for lightness and a and b for the color-opponent dimensions, based on nonlinearly compressed CIE XYZ color space coordinates. - wikipedia

 I must always convert my designs to CMYK when putting them into InDesign.